Abortion in Norway: Abortion on Demand

-In 1978, after much preparation and activism, by, among others, physicians Berthold Grünfeld and Axel Strøm of the Norwegian Labour Party and the Socialist Left Party, respectively, passed with a one-vote majority the current law, which provides for abortion on request in the first 12 weeks of pregnancy.
-Abortions after the end of the 12th week up to 18 weeks of pregnancy may be granted, by application, under special circumstances, such as the mother's health or her social situation; if the fetus is in great danger of severe medical complications; or if the woman has become pregnant while under-age, or after sexual abuse.
+In 1978, after much preparation and activism, by, among others, physicians Berthold Grünfeld and Axel Strøm of the Norwegian Labour Party and the Socialist Left Party, respectively, a law was passed with a one-vote majority, according to which abortion could be performed on request in the first 12 weeks of pregnancy, while abortions after the end of the 12th week up to 18 weeks of pregnancy could be granted by application, under special circumstances, such as the mother's health or her social situation; if the fetus is in great danger of severe medical complications; or if the woman has become pregnant while under-age, or after sexual abuse.
 After the 18th week, the reasons for terminating a pregnancy must be extremely weighty.
 An abortion will not be granted after viability.
 Minor girls under 16 years of age need parental consent, although in some circumstances, this may be overridden.

 Soon after the laws were passed, bishop Per Lønning resigned from his office in the Church of Norway in protest against the new legislation.

+On 1 June 2024, the gestational limit for abortion on request was increased from 12 weeks to 18 weeks, with the new law coming into force on 1 June 2025.